 One can speak with a Clinic or Program Manager or with our Consumer Rights Representative at 706-638-5584.

 How do I find a support group in my community?

 What do I do if someone I know is threatening suicide?

-You cannot fix someone else's life, and you cannot stop someone from killing himself or herself.
+You cannot fix someone else's life, but you can support someone in getting the help they need to overcome suicidal thoughts.
 A person who is suicidal needs serious intervention.
 If the situation presents as IMMEDIATE, call 911.

 Who are the mental health professionals who provide mental health services?

 There are several kinds of mental health professionals: